 olicymakers are increasingly realizing that international students provide huge benefits to the communities where they live and study.
-The World Bank has found that an increase in the number of international graduate students studying at American schools leads to large boosts in the number of patents awarded to local research universities in the years that follow.29 Through their tuition payments and day-today spending, international students in the broader United States also contributed more than \$30.5 billion to the U.S. economy in the 2014-2015 school year and supported more than 370,000 jobs.30
+The World Bank has found that an increase in the number of international graduate students studying at American schools leads to large boosts in the number of patents awarded to local research universities in the years that follow.29

-In Idaho, the roughly 7,000 international college students studying on temporary visas make up just 6.5 percent of all college students in the state.
+In Georgia, the roughly 18,000 international college students studying on temporary visas make up just 4.4 percent of all college students in the state.
 Still, their economic contribution is enormous.
-They support more than 1,700 jobs in the state, including positions in transportation, health insurance, and retail.
+They support more than 7,800 jobs in the state, including positions in transportation, health insurance, and retail.

-Through their tuition payments and day-to-day spending, international students in the broader United States also contributed more than \$30.5B to the U.S. economy in the 2014-2015 school year and supported more than 370,000 jobs.
+Through their tuition payments and day-to-day spending, international students in the broader United States also contributed more than \$30.5 billion to the U.S. economy in the 2014-2015 school year and supported more than 370,000 jobs.30

-International students represent a very small portion of all students in Idaho, but they make a big impact...
+International students represent a very small portion of all students in Georgia, but they make a big impact...

-the state, 2015.
+Economic contribution of international students to the state, 2015.